 The old Kyouichi would’ve just married Tamaki, dragging her along as he cheated behind her back.
 The new and improved Kyouichi ends this relationship with her, because he knows he only wants to commit to Imagase.
 He’s sincere, he’s decisive, and he’s willing to wait for his ex-lover no matter how long it takes.
 Imagase waited for eight years until Kyouichi loved him back.
 Now, it’s Kyouichi’s turn to wait.

 The Cornered Mouse Dreams of Cheese Ending Explained

 Imagase spends the entire night sitting on his favourite stool, mulling over Kyouichi’s words.
-By the next morning, he’s gone without a trace.
+By the next morning, Imagase is gone from Kyouichi’s life without a trace.

 As promised, Kyouichi ceases his relationship with Tamaki, explaining that he still has feelings for his ex.
 Tamaki tearfully begs him to reconsider, but he has made up his mind and apologizes to her.
 Kyouichi knows there’s a possibility that Imagase may have left him for good this time.
 Nonetheless, he’ll remain single and keep waiting for his ex to come back, whenever that day may come.

 In a flashback, Kyouichi remembers his conversation with Imagase on the beach, back when they first broke up.
 Imagase calls out Kyouichi for his inability to commit to any relationship, and that he’ll never understand what it’s like to love someone wholeheartedly.
 Imagase faces Kyouichi one last time with an anguished yet defeated expression, before he turns away and cries out to the ocean that he really loves him.